nokafor/MSBuild2017Quickstarts/VS.md

 30. You have now successfully run and tested the add-in and its JavaScript logic using the Visual Studio debugger.
 Close Microsoft Word to stop the debugging session and return to Visual Studio.

-## Exercise 2: Using OOXML to insert a starting Document
+## Part 4: Using OOXML to insert a starting Document

 *In this exercise, you will continue working on the Visual Studio solution for the StatementOfWork add-in you created in the previous exercise.
 You will add additional JavaScript code to create a starting document using Office Open XML (OOXML).*